swegmueller/LORACCS_Mosaic_Correction/README.md

 # LORACCS
-This is the code to run the LOESS Radiometric Correction for Contiguous Scenes (LORACCS).
+This is the Python code to run the LOESS Radiometric Correction for Contiguous Scenes (LORACCS).

 The paper corresponding to this work is pending publication in the open source International Journal of Applied Earth Observations and Geoinformation.
 The link will be pasted